-- ♦ Student centered learning - ♦ Cafeteria approach - ♦ Students to learn courses of their choice - ♦ Learning at their own pace - ♦ Interdisciplinary learning - A student is introduced to "Choice Based Credit System (CBCS)" - ♦ The total credits for the Program is 180 for regular students and 132 for lateral entry students. - ♦ A student has a choice of registering for credits from the theory courses offered in the program ensuring the total credits in a semester are between 21 and 30. - From the II B.Tech I Semester to IV B.Tech I Semester, the student has the option of registering for additional theory courses from the latter semesters or dropping existing theory courses of the current semester within the course structure of the program.
-However the number of credits the student can register in a particular semester should not below 21 (minimum) and should not exceed 30 (maximum). - Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average).
+- Student centered learning

+- Cafeteria approach

+- Students to learn courses of their choice

+- Learning at their own pace

+- Interdisciplinary learning

+- The total credits for the Programme is 180 for regular students and 132 for lateral entry students.

+- A student has a choice of registering for credits from the theory courses offered in the program ensuring the total credits in a semester are between 21 and 27.

+- From the II B.Tech I Semester to IV B.Tech I Semester, the student has the option of registering for additional theory courses from the latter semesters or dropping existing theory courses of the current semester within the course structure of the program.
+However the number of credits the student can register in a particular semester should not be below 21 (minimum) and should not exceed 27 (maximum).

+- Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average).